Sublinear-Time Computation in the Presence of Online Erasures: Impossibility of online-erasure-resilient Lipschitz testing

 where the inequality holds for $c= 32$. \end{proof}

-\section{Impossibility of Online-Erasure-Resilient Lipschitz Testing}
+\section{Impossibility of online-erasure-resilient Lipschitz testing}

-In this section, we prove \autoref{thm:lipschitz}.
-We start by showing that $1$-online-erasure-resilient Lipschitz testing of functions $f:[n] \to \{0,1,2\}$ is impossible. \begin{proof}[Proof of \autoref{thm:lipschitz}, part 1] We prove the theorem using Yao's principle.
-The proof is analogous to that of \autoref{thm:sortedness_real} once the hard distributions are described.
-In particular, the strategy of the oracle is identical to that used in the proof of \autoref{thm:sortedness_real}.
+In this section, we prove \Thm{lipschitz}.
+We start by showing that $1$-online-erasure-resilient Lipschitz testing of functions $f:[n] \to \{0,1,2\}$ is impossible. \begin{proof}[Proof of \Thm{lipschitz}, part 1] We prove the theorem using Yao's principle.
+The proof is analogous to that of \Thm{sortedness_real} once the hard distributions are described.
+In particular, the strategy of the oracle is identical to that used in the proof of \Thm{sortedness_real}.

 Let $n \in \mathbb{N}$ be a multiple of $4$.
-The following distributions are over functions $f:[n] \to \{0,1,2\}$.
+The following distributions are over functions $f:[n] \to \{0,1,2\}$. \\

-\subparagraph*{Distribution $\mathcal{D}^+$:} Independently, for all $i \in[n]$ such that $i \bmod 4 \equiv 1$: \begin{itemize} \item $f(i) \gets 0$ and $f(i+1) \gets 1$, with probability $1/2$. \item $f(i) \gets 1$ and $f(i+1) \gets 2$, with probability $1/2$. \end{itemize} Independently, for all $i \in[n]$ such that $i \bmod 4 \equiv 3$: \begin{itemize} \item $f(i) \gets 1$ and $f(i+1) \gets 0$, with probability $1/2$. \item $f(i) \gets 2$ and $f(i+1) \gets 1$, with probability $1/2$. \end{itemize}
+\textbf{Distribution $\mathcal{D}^+$:} Independently, for all $i \in[n]$ such that $i \bmod 4 \equiv 1$: \begin{itemize} \item $f(i) \gets 0$ and $f(i+1) \gets 1$, with probability $1/2$. \item $f(i) \gets 1$ and $f(i+1) \gets 2$, with probability $1/2$. \end{itemize} Independently, for all $i \in[n]$ such that $i \bmod 4 \equiv 3$: \begin{itemize} \item $f(i) \gets 1$ and $f(i+1) \gets 0$, with probability $1/2$. \item $f(i) \gets 2$ and $f(i+1) \gets 1$, with probability $1/2$. \end{itemize}

-\subparagraph*{Distribution $\mathcal{D}^-$:} Independently, for all $i$ such that $i \bmod 4 \equiv 1$: \begin{itemize} \item $f(i) \gets 0$ and $f(i+1) \gets 2$, with probability $1/2$. \item $f(i) \gets 1$ and $f(i+1) \gets 1$, with probability $1/2$. \end{itemize} Independently, for all $i$ such that $i \bmod 4 \equiv 3$: \begin{itemize} \item $f(i) \gets 2$ and $f(i+1) \gets 0$, with probability $1/2$. \item $f(i) \gets 1$ and $f(i+1) \gets 1$, with probability $1/2$. \end{itemize}
+\textbf{Distribution $\mathcal{D}^-$:} Independently, for all $i$ such that $i \bmod 4 \equiv 1$: \begin{itemize} \item $f(i) \gets 0$ and $f(i+1) \gets 2$, with probability $1/2$. \item $f(i) \gets 1$ and $f(i+1) \gets 1$, with probability $1/2$. \end{itemize} Independently, for all $i$ such that $i \bmod 4 \equiv 3$: \begin{itemize} \item $f(i) \gets 2$ and $f(i+1) \gets 0$, with probability $1/2$. \item $f(i) \gets 1$ and $f(i+1) \gets 1$, with probability $1/2$. \end{itemize}

 Every function sampled from the distribution $\calD^+$ is Lipschitz.
 For a function sampled from the distribution $\calD^-$, the expected distance to being Lipschitz is $1/4$.
-The rest of the proof is similar to that of \autoref{thm:sortedness_real}. \end{proof}
+The rest of the proof is similar to that of \Thm{sortedness_real}. \end{proof}

-Next, we prove the second part of \autoref{thm:lipschitz} showing that $1$-online-erasure-resilient Lipschitz testing of functions $f:\{0,1\}^d \to \{0,1,2\}$ is impossible.
+Next, we prove the second part of \Thm{lipschitz} showing that $1$-online-erasure-resilient Lipschitz testing of functions $f:\{0,1\}^d \to \{0,1,2\}$ is impossible.